maxzz/tailwindcss-plugin-debug-screens-tw4/README.md

-# TailwindCSS Debug Screens Plugin for v4.x
+# TailwindCSS Debug Plugins for v4.x

-A TailwindCSS v4.x plugin that displays the current screen breakpoint in a fixed position overlay to help with responsive design debugging.
+A collection of TailwindCSS v4.x plugins for debugging layouts and responsive designs.

 Custom TypeScript version of [tailwindcss-debug-screens](https://github.com/jorenvanhee/tailwindcss-debug-screens) adapted for TailwindCSS v4.x with ES6 module format.

+## Plugins Included

+1. **Debug Screens** - Displays the current screen breakpoint in a fixed position overlay
+2. **Debug Styles** - Visual debugging utilities with outlines, dots, and grid patterns

 ## Features